 Among empirical studies in the field of international entrepreneurship, focus has generally been skewed to international performance, while little investigation has been done on competitive advantages in international markets.
 This study posits that understanding digitalization, resources, capabilities, and competitive advantages provides additional insights for more systematic planning of resource allocation (Grant, 1991).
 Hence, we were motivated for the present study to operationalize competitive advantages in international markets that reflect the price, product, and service advantage.

-Digitalization for competitive advantages in international market
+Digitalization for competitive advantages in international markets

 As defined by Autio (2017: 2), digitalization refers to “the application of digital technologies and infrastructures in business, economy, and society”.
 Firms thus apply different types of digital technologies, such as e-commerce, big data analytics, internet of things, machine learning, additive manufacturing, and others for value creation (Autio et al., 2018; Nambisan, 2017; Strange & Zucchella, 2018).
 SME adopts digital technologies such as informediation (Ordanini & Pol 2001), e-Commerce (Gregory et al., 2007; Gregory et al., 2019), social media (Eggers et al., 2017), and others in their business (Foroudi et al., 2017; Neubert, 2018; Pagani & Pardo, 2017).
 Adopting digital technology can directly or indirectly create competitive advantages in the digital economy.